Ralim/IronOS/Documentation/Flashing.md

 ```
 dfu-util -D Pinecil_EN.dfu -a 0
 ```
-- Note: if you are using an older release of `dfu-util` and you do not see `alt=0, name="@Internal Flash  /0x08000000/128*001Kg"` when running `dfu-util -l` you likely will not be able to update without first updating `dfu-util`.
+- Note: if you use an older release of `dfu-util` and do not see `alt=0, name="@Internal Flash  /0x08000000/128*001Kg"` when running `dfu-util -l` you likely will not be able to update without first updating 'dfu-util'.
-- If your update is crashing using USB2 or USB3 ports, make sure you are connected directly and not using a USB hub and use shorter cables.
+- If your update is crashing part-way into the update, there is sometimes an issue with older/fussy USB controllers (they can show up/disappear/then show up again)
+    - Try a direct connection to the USB port, do not use a USB hub, and use shorter cable.
+If possible pick a port connected to the main board.
     - Switch to a different PC/Laptop and use different ports.
-If your PC supports it, USB-C ports are recommended.
+USB-C ports are recommended but some have also reported having a fussy C port.
-- Also try to hold down the (-) button for the entire firmware update, do not release until near the end.
+    - Hold down the (-) button for the entire firmware update, do not release until near the end.
+- `DC Low` message: a pc/laptop can not fully power pinecil, it generally can only get 5V (non-PD) to communicate for firmware updates and Pinecil will report 'DC Low'.
+This is normal.

 ## Windows